followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/7 Chart Elements/Label/Label.md

 ===========================================================================

 <!--shortDescription-->
-This section describes the methods that can be used in code to manipulate the **Label** object.
+This section describes the **Label** object, which represents a point label.
 <!--/shortDescription-->

 <!--fullDescription-->